przystuj/turbo_bar_cam/README.md

 - Combine anchors with tracking for powerful spectating tools
 - Free camera mode works great with fixed point tracking
 - FPS camera settings are remembered per unit type
+- The overview camera's smoothing can be adjusted for more responsive or cinematic movement
 - Auto-orbit provides nice visual variety during gameplay

 ## Configuration